codeigniter4/shield/docs/2 - quickstart.md

 ### Enable Account Activation via Email

-By deafult, once a user registers they have an active account that can be used.
-You enable Shield's built-in email-based activation flow within the `Auth` config file.
+By default, once a user registers they have an active account that can be used.
+You can enable Shield's built-in, email-based activation flow within the `Auth` config file.

 ```php
 public array $actions = [